mozilla/data-docs/src/concepts/pipeline/schemas.md

 ### How do I make changes to a schema?

 This is dependent on what application you are working on.

-If you are working on Firefox Telemetry or custom ping, you will often want to make changes to [`mozilla-pipeline-schemas`][mps].
-If you are adding a new probe, then you don't have to do anything.
+If you are working on Firefox Telemetry and are adding a new probe, then you don't have to do anything.
 Changes are automatically picked up by the [`probe-scraper`][probe-scraper] from the `histograms.json` and `scalars.yaml` files in `mozilla-central`.
+Non-probe changes (for example, modifications to the telemetry environment) will require you to make changes to [`mozilla-pipeline-schemas`][mps].

-If you are working on Glean, then the probe-scraper will automatically pick up changes from the `metrics.yaml`.
+If you are working on an application using the [Glean SDK](../glean/glean.md), then the probe-scraper will automatically pick up changes from `metrics.yaml`.

 ### When will I see new changes to the schema?

-Schema deploys occur daily around UTC+04 when new changes are found in the [`mozilla-schema-generator`][msg].
+Schema deploys occur daily around UTC+04 when new changes are found in the [`generated-schemas branch of mozilla-pipeline-schemas`][https://github.com/mozilla-services/mozilla-pipeline-schemas/tree/generated-schemas].
+This means that any changes merged after UTC+04 on Friday will not propagate until Monday UTC+04.
 See the [`mozilla-pipeline-schemas` deploy][mps-deploys] dashboard for up-to-date information on the most recent deploys.

 ### What does it mean when a schema deploy is blocked?